Former Stone County deputy arraigned on charges of bank fraud, extortion and selling a stolen sniper rifle

-A former chief deputy with the Stone County sheriff's office appeared in federal court Thursday for arraignment on charges of bank fraud, selling a stolen firearm and extortion.
+LITTLE ROCK -- A former chief deputy with the Stone County Sheriff's Office appeared in federal court Thursday for arraignment on charges of bank fraud, selling a stolen firearm and extortion.

-In addition to those firearms, the indictment claims Alexander sold a sniper rifle to another individual -- which is the basis of the charge of selling a stolen firearm, as the rifle belonged to the Stone County sheriff's office and was purchased with Foundation money.
+In addition to those firearms, the indictment claims Alexander sold a sniper rifle to another individual -- which is the basis of the charge of selling a stolen firearm, as the rifle belonged to the Sheriff's Office and was purchased with foundation money.

 In addition, Alexander faces five charges of extortion under color of official right.